 2. It’s Not All About Looks

-One of the most fin-tastic characteristics of sharks is that they’re known as cartilaginous fish.
-This means the structure of a shark’s body is built on cartilage (that fleshy, elastic tissue found in our ears and nose), not on bone.
+One of the most fin-tastic characteristics is that sharks are known as cartilaginous fish.
+This means the structure of a their body is built on cartilage (that fleshy, elastic tissue found in our ears and nose), not on bone.
 This poses as an advantage for sharks, as cartilage is lighter, more flexible, and heals faster than bone.

 Nothing beats a beautiful smile, and sharks definitely have the teeth for it.
 In fact, a shark can have more than 20,000 teeth over the course of its lifetime.
 Known to have an amazingly powerful jaw, sharks can have up to 15 rows of teeth.
 We bet they need a big toothbrush…!